nglasl/silverstripe-apiwesome/README.md

 $XML = $service->retrieve('DataObjectName', 'XML');
 ```

-They may also be used to parse JSON/XML from another project's APIwesome module, returning the appropriate data object list.
+They may also be used to parse JSON/XML from another project's APIwesome, returning the appropriate array of data objects.
 Therefore, this module may be used as both an API and external connector between multiple instances of projects.

 ```php
 $objects = $service->parseJSON($JSON);